-Mandatory E-filing will be implemented in Eau Claire County on February 15, 2017 for all Civil, Family, Paternity, Small Claims case types and March 1, 2017 for all Criminal case types.
-This E-filing requirement will apply to all attorney's who are filing anything in those case types as well as high-volume filers which have been identified by our office.
+Mandatory eFiling was implemented in Eau Claire County on February 15, 2017 for all Civil (CV) with the exception of Restraining Orders, Family (FA), Paternity (PA), Small Claims (SC) case types and March 1, 2017 for all Criminal (CF, CM, & CT), Traffic (TR) and Forfeiture (FO) case types.
+This eFiling requirement applies to all attorney's who are filing anything in those case types as well as high-volume filers which have been identified by our office. eFiling for other case types will become available later.

 Our office is the administrative record keeping office for the Eau Claire County Circuit Courts.
 We offer many resources and links to assist you in accessing the court system.
 If you have any questions, please contact us.